-Certain campus officials - those deemed Campus Security Authorities - have a duty to report the following for federal statistical reporting purposes (Clery Act):
+Certain campus officials - those deemed Campus Security Authorities - have a duty to report the following forfederal statistical reporting purposes (Clery Act):

-- a) All "primary crimes," which include homicide, sexual assault, robbery, aggravated assault, burglary, motor vehicle theft, and arson: - b) Hate crimes, which include any bias motivated primary crime as well as any bias motivated larceny or theft, simple assault, intimidation, or destruction/damage/vandalism of property; - c) VAWA-based crimes, which include sexual assault, domestic violence, dating violence, and stalking; and - d) Arrests and referrals for disciplinary action for weapons-related law violations, liquor-related law violations, and drug abuse-related law violations.
+- a) All "primary crimes," which include homicide, sexual assault, robbery, aggravated assault, burglary,motor vehicle theft, and arson; - b) Hate crimes, which include any bias motivated primary crime as well as any bias motivated larceny ortheft, simple assault, intimidation, or destruction/damage/vandalism of property; - vAWA-based crimes, which include sexual assault, domestic violence, dating violence, and stalking; and - d) Arrests and referrals for disciplinary action for weapons-related law violations, liquorrelated lawviolations, and drug abuse-related law violations.

-All personally identifiable information is kept private, but statistical information must be passed along to campus law enforcement] regarding the type of incident and its general location (on or off-campus or in the surrounding area, but no addresses are given) for publication in the Annual Security Report and daily campus crime log.
+All personally identifiable information is kept private, but statistical information must be passed along to campus law enforcement] regarding the type of incident and its general location (on or off-campus or in the surrounding area, but no addresses are given) for publication in the Annual Security Report and daily campuscrime log.

-Campus Security Authorities include: student affairs/student conduct staff, [campus law enforcement/public safety/security], local police, coaches, athletic directors, residence life staff, student activities staff, human resources staff, advisors to student organizations, and any other official with significant responsibility for student and campus activities.
+Campus Security Authorities include: student affairs/student conduct staff, [campus law enforcement/publicsafety/security], local police, coaches, athletic directors, residence life staff, student activities staff, human resources staff, advisors to student organizations, and any other official with significant responsibility forstudent and campus activities.

-INTERIM RESOLUTION PROCESS FOR ALLEGED VIOLATIONS OF THE POLICY ON EQUAL OPPORTUNITY, HARASSMENT, AND NONDISCRIMINATION (KNOWN AS PROCESS "A")
+INTERIM RESOLUTION PROCESS FOR ALLEGED VIOLATIONS OF THE POLICY ON EQUALOPPORTUNITY, HARASSMENT, AND NONDISCRIMINATION (KNOWN AS PROCESS "A")